 - Sift in the flour, baking powder and bicarbonate of soda

-- Add the mashed bananas and chocolate chips, and mix well, adding the milk a small amount at a time as you may not need to use it all depending on how liquidy your bananas are - you may also need to add a little more milk if your bananas are dry
+- Add the mashed bananas, and mix well, adding the milk a small amount at a time until you get a loose batter.
+You may not need to use it all depending on how liquidy your bananas are - you may also need to add a little more milk if your bananas are dry

 - Transfer the mixture into a loaf tin lined with greased baking paper - I used a one-pound loaf tin